astronomer/docs/learn/cloud-ide-tutorial.md

 ## Conclusion

-You now know how to use the Cloud IDE to write a simple ML pipeline!
+You now know how to use the Astro Cloud IDE to write a simple ML pipeline!
 More specifically, you can now:

-- Create a new Cloud IDE project and pipeline.
+- Create a new Astro Cloud IDE project and pipeline.
 - Use a SQL cell to query and transform tables in a database.
 - Pass information between SQL and Python cells.
 - Run a simple `RandomForestClassifier` on a dataset.
 - Commit your pipeline to GitHub.
 - Use GitHub Actions to deploy your new DAG to Astro.

-See the [Cloud IDE documentation](https://docs.astronomer.io/astro/cloud-ide) to learn more about this next-generation DAG writing environment.
+See the [Astro Cloud IDE documentation](https://docs.astronomer.io/astro/cloud-ide) to learn more about this next-generation DAG writing environment.